jfjelstul/eusa/README.md

 devtools::install_github("jfjelstul/euaid")
 ```

-## Documentation

-See examples and read the documentation on the [package site](https://jfjelstul.github.io/euaid/).

 ## Citation

 If you use data from this package in a project or paper, please use the following citation: